spark-mv/cdn/install.md

 HolaCDN’s servers need to download an initial copy of the video from your infrastructure to serve to future users.

-To configure where to download a copy from, go to the configuration page on the [your HolaCDN account] (http://www.holacdn.com/cp), and enter one or more video source(s).
+To configure where to download a copy from, go to the configuration page on the [your HolaCDN account] (http://www.holacdn.com/cp).
+You will arrive to the default zone ('gen').
+In that zone, click "new source" and enter one or more video source(s).

 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.